-Goals Assessment Assignments (20 %)
+Goals Assessment Assignments (Final Paper) (30 %)

-There will be one goal assessment assignment during the course.
-Please pick one to write of the following prompts to write.
-The writing prompts for the assignments are the following:
+There will be a 3-5 pages goal assessment assignment (final paper) during the course.
+The writing prompts for the assignments are the following; please choose two topics to discuss in your paper:

-- Analyze how the world's writing systems, including Chinese scripts and calligraphy styles, have evolved. - 2) Compare unique and evolving components of each Chinese calligraphy script style to Chinese writing system as a whole.
+- 1) Analyze how the world's writing systems, including Chinese scripts and calligraphy styles, have evolved. - 2) Compare unique and evolving components of each Chinese calligraphy script style to Chinese writing system as a whole.